-If you are looking at feeding your dog healthier foods because they are overweight and you are trying to help them lose a few extra pounds you may want to consider having them work for their food.
+If you wish to feed your dog healthier foods because they are overweight, you may want to consider having them work for their meals.
 Make them sit, roll, or do other types of tricks as a small workout routine.
 You can easily incorporate sliced cucumbers into such a routine.

-If your canine gulps down their food in a hurry, let them know it is unacceptable by taking the food every time it is eaten too quickly.
-If that does not work give them some food a little at a time.
-Food that is not chewed properly can be hard for the body to digest.
-Cucumbers go down pretty easy.
+If your dog tends to gulp down their food in a hurry, let them know it’s unacceptable.
+Remove the food every time it’s eaten too quickly.
+If that doesn’t work, give them a little at a time.
+Cucumbers go down pretty easy!

 There are ways to know if you are feeding them too much.
-If your dog does not eat all of his food within fifteen minutes you are most likely feeding them too much.
-Dogs should not be allowed to snack or graze throughout the day even if it is just dog food.
-They should only be given dog food twice a day and it should be gone or emptied within fifteen minutes.
+If your dog does not eat all of their food, within fifteen minutes, you are most likely providing an excessive portion.
+Further, dogs shouldn’t be allowed to snack throughout the day even if it’s just dog food.
+Just provide dog food twice a day and it should be gone within a reasonable time-frame.

-The reason we only give our dog a fifteen minute feeding time twice a day is to help the digestive system.
-When the dog is only given one big meal and they take a nap or sleep, the digestive system slows down and often causes them to be sluggish.
+When a dog is only given one big or heavy meal and they take a nap or sleep, the digestive system slows down and often causes them to be sluggish.
 They could also have an upset stomach upon awakening.
-The best thing for your dog is to learn when they sleep the longest (usually at night) and give them a small portion in the early evening and a larger portion most mornings.
+There is a better way.
+Learn when they sleep the longest, which is usually at night, and give them a small portion in the early evening and a larger portion most mornings.

-When we feed our dogs treats and snacks we do not always think about what we are giving them.
-Often times we treat dogs like little monsters that can eat and digest anything given to them.
-What most of us do not know is dogs have the shortest digestive systems of mammals and it takes approximately 8-9 hours for the entire digestive process to complete.
+When we feed our dogs treats and snacks we don’t always think about what we are giving them.
+Often times we treat them like little monsters that can eat and digest anything.
+We forget that dogs have the shortest digestive systems of mammals and it takes approximately 8-9 hours for the entire digestive process to complete.

-There are worse foods out there than cucumbers and chances are your dog has had with or without your permission or knowledge.
-Cucumbers can be given to your dog and can actually help provide them with more energy (especially if you have a lazy dog that does not enjoy playing as much as they did in their earlier years).
+There are worse foods out there than cucumbers.
+They can definitely be given to your pup and can actually help provide them with more energy.
+This is especially true if you have a lazy dog that doesn’t enjoy playing as much as they did in their earlier years.
 We cannot stop the aging process but we can give our dogs a healthy path.
-We all hope they will live a long and happy life.